Last Updated on October 26, 2025 by Emily Hopkins

-Portugal is a country of various traditions and many customs well rooted in the country’s culture.
-The holiday season and Christmas in Portugal are no exception.
-There’s much to do and explore, especially for expat families and foreigners living here during December.
+Portugal is a country rich in traditions and deeply rooted customs, and the holiday season is no exception.
+Christmas in Portugal offers plenty to see and experience, especially for expat families and visitors spending December here.

 As a Catholic country, Portugal preserves many Christmas traditions, but you may find some familiar customs in today’s globalized world.
 Discover what Christmas in Portugal is like, and pick your favorite thing to do!
 Read till the end to know what expats like you love to do during this festive time.